gehoumi/terraform-google-ciscoasav-vm/README.md

 The [Google Terraform Network Module](https://registry.terraform.io/modules/terraform-google-modules/network/google/latest) can be used to provision a project with the necessary VPC Networks and Subnets.

-### License the ASAv.
+### License the ASAv:

 Until you license the ASAv, it will run in degraded mode, which allows only 100 connections and throughput of 100 Kbps.
-[See Smart Software Licensing for the ASAv](https://www.cisco.com/c/en/us/td/docs/security/asa/asa96/configuration/general/asa-96-general-config/intro-license-smart.html).
+You can activate the license anytime [See Smart Software Licensing for the ASAv](https://www.cisco.com/c/en/us/td/docs/security/asa/asa96/configuration/general/asa-96-general-config/intro-license-smart.html).